 Spatial scale is decisive.
 A farm may appear circular because it exports manure, yet the receiving region may already have a phosphorus surplus.
-Conversely, a nutrient-deficient crop region may be too distant for transport of dilute slurry.
-Separation, concentration, pelletisation or nutrient recovery can improve transportability, but add capital and energy requirements.
+Conversely, a nutrient-deficient crop region may be too distant for the transport of dilute slurry.
+Separation, concentration, pelletization, or nutrient recovery can improve transportability, but add capital and energy requirements.
 Regional 'manureshed' planning is therefore more informative than farm-level recycling rates.
 It maps feed imports, manure production, crop demand, sensitive waters and treatment capacity, allowing policies to distinguish redistribution problems from absolute surplus problems.

 Table 3 shows that crop–livestock recoupling is a family of configurations rather than a single model.
 The most reliable benefits occur where animal numbers are matched to feed resources and nutrient demand.
-Integration is least credible when it is used to legitimise continued concentration without resolving the underlying mass balance.
+Integration is least credible when it is used to legitimize continued concentration without resolving the underlying mass balance.

 Table 3.
 Configurations of crop–livestock recoupling and their conditions